 My fee is usually $150, because of the lengthy drive, unless the group is over 50 people and then the fee moves up to $200.
 Negotiations are possible.
 I’ll arrive whenever you wish to begin storytelling, but don’t worry if the time schedule is off a bit; I’ll wait by the fire and enjoy the students’ excitement.

-I hope to see you at Fort Ross, an all together splendid experience!
+I hope to see you at Fort Ross, an altogether splendid experience!

-This is a partial list of reference materials on Fort Ross, Russian America and the Native inhabitants of California and Alaska.
+Reference Material – This is a partial list of reference materials on Fort Ross, Russian America and the Native inhabitants of California and Alaska.
 Many more titles are available in the Fort Ross Library and Bookshop.
 Titles marked * are out of print but available in the library.
+Many titles are scanned in the Fort Ross Conservancy Digital Library.

 - Alaska Geographic Society.
 Russian America, Vol.26, No.4.
 Alaska Geographic.
 Anchorage.
 1999.